How to Name Your D&D Character: Tips for Every Class

 Bjorn Stormbreaker

-Inspired by Norse bear-warriors, this name carries the weight of thunderous charges and primal fury—ideal for a berserker barbarian.
+Inspired by Norse bear-warriors, this name carries the weight of thunderous charges and primal fury, which suits a berserker barbarian.

 Kaelra Bloodsworn